Any tournament bass over eight pounds that are documented and released are eligible for rewards at TrophyCatchFlorida.com

 How to Apply for this Permit:

-- Application for an exemption permit must be made at least 6 (but no more than 365) days in advance of the scheduled tournament date.
-Applications not made 6 days in advance will NOT be processed.
+- An application for an exemption permit must be made at least 1 day (but not more than 365 days) in advance of the scheduled tournament date.
+The FWC encourages tournament directors to please apply well in advance of the scheduled tournament date to allow for application review and processing time.

 - Black Bass Exemption Permits are good for 1 day, multiple day, or overnight tournaments.
 A separate permit is required for multiple day tournaments not on consecutive days.
 A separate permit is required for each night for multiple overnight tournaments.